-Mercury and cyanide are being sold unmonitored in the markets of Abu Jubaiha, South Kordofan, leading to environmental damage in the area.
+Mercury and cyanide are being sold unmonitored in the markets of Abu Jubeiha, South Kordofan, leading to environmental damage in the area.

-Ibrahim Nima, chairman of the local committee on environmental protection, reported the selling of the toxic chemicals in Abu Jubaiha to Radio Dabanga.
+Ibrahim Nima, chairman of the Abu Jubeiha Committee for Environmental Protection,told Radio Dabanga that the toxic chemicals are sold on the markets of Abu Jubeiha.
 “There has been serious environmental damage, such as the death of a large number of cattle in various parts of the locality.”

-“The chemicals are sold openly without any monitoring,” Nima said in an interview with Radio Dabanga, pointing to the establishment of several labs for mining in the region.
+“The chemicals are sold openly without any monitoring,” he said and pointed to the establishment of several labs for mining in the region.

 The government authorities are aware of the damage these substances may cause, but continue to grant licenses to mining companies in the state, Nima said.

-“All the people in Marafein, south of Abu Jubaiha, refuse the presence of the new companies.”
+“All the people in Marafein, south of Abu Jubeiha, refuse the presence of the new companies.”
 One of these companies is El Itimad, which was established in the area last week.

-The committee on environmental protection has given El Itimad a maximum period of 72 hours to leave the site, according to the chairman.
+The committee has given the El Etimad gold mining company a maximum period of 72 hours to leave the site, according to the chairman.
 “We will hold the regional authorities responsible for the consequences, in the event that the company does not respond to our demand.”

 Mercury, which is used to refine gold, is a highly poisonous element which can affect the brain, nervous and reproductive systems if inhaled as vapour.
 Cyanide has been used by the mining industry to separate gold and silver particles from ore.
 Both chemicals may cause various serious, possibly fatal health problems.
 Mercury is considered by the World Health Organization as one of the top ten chemicals or groups of chemicals of major public health concern.